OpenSouceCode/Hacktoberfest2020/content/participant/ManishGautam.md

 Name: Manish Gautam
 institution: GLA University,Mathura
 image: ManishGautam.jpg
-quote: To be best , do your Best
+quote: Do Your best to be best...!
 github: manishgautam30
 ---